oilcrest/ohwr-array-interface-labview/README.txt

 	Download and install IVI driver: http://www.tek.com/specialty-instruments/6485-software/models-6485-6487-and-6514-ivi-visa-based-driver-visual-basic-v-0

 #TODO
- - clear out inconsistency in HPK6in 135 from pcb, sch as in cernbox and the already mapping created by me
- - add maps read from files
  - add choice of several correction files (Different Sensors require different correction files and voltages)
  - Contact test can be forward biased at 1V.
 Much clearer sign of contact.
  - Polarity switch for contact test